Terms and conditions

 How to Book:

 To make a travel reservation all you have to do is phone or email.
-Contact details are shown on in the top right of the THE LUXURY CRUISE COMPANY website.
-Your enquiry will be handled promptly by a THE LUXURY CRUISE COMPANY Travel Consultant.
-THE LUXURY CRUISE COMPANY Travel Consultants are amongst the most experienced, highly trained and widely travelled in the travel industry so do be sure to call upon their expertise and advice whenever you need it.
+Contact details are shown on in the top right of the The Luxury Cruise Company website.
+Your enquiry will be handled promptly by a cruise specialist.
+The Luxury Cruise Company cruise consultants are amongst the most experienced, highly trained and widely travelled in the travel industry so do be sure to call upon their expertise and advice whenever you need it.
+The Luxury Cruise Company is fully PCI DSS compliant.

-On–line Banking: We welcome on–line banking.
-Please call for THE LUXURY CRUISE COMPANY’ account details.
+We welcome online banking.
+Please call for details.
 Please ensure your booking number and account holders name is quoted as a reference.

 In order to protect against credit and charge card fraud AND the need to protect clients' interests, our employees follow stringent security procedures before accepting cards for payment in certain circumstances and we ask clients for their understanding should they encounter such procedures.